ianstormtaylor/slate/docs/concepts/01-interfaces.md

 <a href={element.url}>{element.children}</a>
 ```

 When getting started with Slate, it's important to understand all of the interfaces it defines.
-There is a handful of them that are discussed in each of the guides.
+There are a handful of interfaces that are discussed in each of the guides.

 ## Helper Functions